Buffalo-Crow/se_project_react/README.md

 The journey with this creation was the hardest by far but one of the most rewarding projects that I have worked on to date.

+Plans for improvement.

+# Utilize React Modal, and create a form component

+# Implement form Validation

+# Create a responsive application for multi divice optimization

 # [Link to the back end project] (https://github.com/Buffalo-Crow/se_project_express)

 Currently, two official plugins are available: